happyren/Reading-notes/InternetNotes.md

 The basic of unguider media is electromegnatic wave, caused by the movement of a electron.
 It has a oscillation freq and wavelength where their product shall be light speed in vacuum.

 ![Electromegnatic Wave Spectrum](http://www.shieldingsystems.com/images/electromagnetic_spectrum%20.png)

+Wireless communication normally transmitting in a narrow band of frequency, however, it can also use wide bandwidth:

+1. Frequency hopping spread spectrum: transmitter jump from freq to freq, usually by military for harder detection.

+2. Direct sequence spread spectrum: use a code sequence to spread the data to a wide bandwidth, for example, CDMA (Code Division Multiple Access).

+3. Ultra Wide-Band: sends a series of rapid pulses, varying their position to communicate information.

+#### Radio Transmission